 If you’re in this division, then the chances are you’ve just turned level 30 and have never stepped foot in a ranked match.
 This is as low as it gets in the LoL ranks.
 Although it's technically not a rank, all level 30 accounts start off unranked, and you must finish your 10 placement matches before you receive your rank.

-Since most tracking websites only track ranked players and not normal matches, it’s impossible to know accurately how many unranked players there are.
+Since most tracking websites only track ranked players and not normal matches, it’s impossible to accurately determine how many unranked players there are.
 The only way to find out for sure would be if Riot released the actual figures.
 But then why would they do that?

 Depending on if you look at active monthly players, then the percentage is likely to be low.
 Off the top of your head, how many people do you know who play League of Legends regularly but aren’t ranked?
 Exactly…